mongodb/specifications/source/unified-test-format/unified-test-format.md

 ```

 Because the `insertResults`, `updateResults`, and `deleteResults` may be absent or empty in the `BulkWriteResult` returned
-from a summary-only bulk write, the `clientBulkWrite` operation MUST use the [$$unsetOrMatches](#unsetormatches) operator
+from a summary-only bulk write, the `clientBulkWrite` operation SHOULD use the [$$unsetOrMatches](#unsetormatches) operator
 for assertions on these fields when `verboseResults` is not set to true.
-This requirement also applies to result objects
+This also applies to result objects
 defined in the `expectedResult` field of [expectedError](#expectederror).

 The `BulkWriteException` thrown by `MongoClient.bulkWrite` contains an optional `error` field that stores a top-level error